sanskrit/raw_etexts/mixed/ebhAratI-sampat/kalA/sangItam/rAmamAtyaH/svarameLakalAnidhiH.md

     Râmâmâtya, the author of the book here published, recognised twenty Mêlas; his successors went on increasing thenumber; and the present-day theory recognises seventy-two, though it is doubtful whether all of them are in actual use or cansatisfy the ear of the people.
 It is a result of pure mathematicsa question of how many combinations of the seven notes and theirvariations can be made.
 Mr. Ramaswami Aiyar thinks that even the two and thirty were the resulting combination of the seven notes, five of which had a sharp and flat sonance and the word 'raga'itself indicates the number 32, according to the peculiar Indian Notation of numbers by the letters of the alphabet.
 A questionmay here arise as to whether the word 'raga' was a new introduction into music after the thirty-two Mêlas had come to berecognised.
    Mr. Ramaswami Aiyar refers to a criticism of the author bya successor of his, that two of his twenty Mêlas have the samenotes.
 I am inclined to agree with Mr. Ramaswami Aiyar that itmust be a slip and the manuscripts may be responsible for it.
 Isit impossible to find out what combination it must be for eitherthe one or the other that has been written amiss and resulted in the error criticised?
     Experts, like Mr. Ramaswami Aiyar, must not only open upthe past of music but point the way to its future.

 **MYLAPORE
      T. R. VENKATARAMA SASTRI**
 ***28th March, 1932***

 **PREFACE**

 THE manuscripts of *Svaramêlakalânidhi* are found in Tanjore,Madras, Baroda, and Bikanir.
 Its bare text, for aught I know,was printed twice—*first*, at Kumbakonam in 1906 by Mr. S.Nârayanaswâmi Aiyar and *secondly*, at Bombay in 1910 byMr.
 V. N. Bhâtkhandê, though under the pseudonym ofBhâradvâja Sarma.
 The latter edition contained, at least, arunning commentary in Maharâti.
   But both the printed editions happened to be, alike,defective and even misleading.
 I shall give only one instanceand pass on.
-  In the fifth chapter of the work, the two Râgas of*Sudhavasantha* and *Mâlavasri* are correctly defined, in two[verses](http://॑# "The verse regarding Sudhavasantha is marked A, while that regarding Mâlavasri is marked B.") thus:—
+  In the fifth chapter of the work, the two Râgas of*Sudhavasantha* and *Mâlavasri* are correctly defined, in twoverses[^20] thus:—

+[^20]: "The verse regarding Sudhavasantha is marked A, while that regarding Mâlavasri is marked B."

 ***Sudhavasantha.***